HOME—Ideas You Can Use—Successful Webelos Leaders

-Webelos Scouts begin to learn about camping, learn outdoor and other skills, and learn about Boy Scout troops.
-A key goal is to graduate Webelos Scouts into a Boy Scout troop, yet over half of all Webelos never go on into Boy Scouting.
+Webelos Scouts begin to learn about camping, learn outdoor and other skills, and learn about Scout troops.
+A key goal is to graduate Webelos Scouts into a Scout troop, yet over half of all Webelos never go on into a Scout troop.
 But your den can beat this average (and have fun doing it)!

 Seven Steps to Success with First Year Webelos (4th Grade; starting in June the instant school is out)

 - Take Webelos Leader Outdoor Training right away (and take Cub Scout Leader Training if you haven't already).

 - Make sure your Webelos attend one of the Webelos weekend camps run by our district their first summer as Webelos (they've been to Cub Scout day camp a couple times, now it's time to start real camping).
 And be sure to take your guys to one of the 3-day Webelos Mountain Camps at Ben Delatour Scout Ranch during the summer after 4th Grade.
 This will help get them ready for a week of Scout summer camp after 5th Grade.

 - Use parents to teach the activity badges.
 The more you use your parents, the easier your job becomes.

 - Plan some outdoor day outings in the fall and winter, and at least one overnight campout in the spring (the easy way is to link up with one or more Scout troops and go along on some of their activities).

 - Contact two or three Scout troops, get a copy of their annual calendar, and ask the Scoutmaster what activities would be suitable for first-year Webelos.